Home > Citations

 Faculty and Staff: Should pay fines when received to avoid further action.
 Subsequent vehicle registration will be withheld until all citations have been paid.

 Others: Traffic fines may be appealed or paid online or can be paid at the Office of Traffic and Parking.

 - Vehicles with multiple citations could be towed for identification and payment of citations.

-- Delayed Registration and Fines: Fines for citations on unregistered vehicles that are subsequently identified or registered by students, faculty members, or staff members are automatically billed to students' accounts or withheld through payroll deduction for faculty and staff.
+- Delayed Registration and Fines: Fines for citations on unregistered vehicles that are subsequently identified or registered by students are automatically billed to students' accounts.
+Faculty and staff member should pay citations when received to avoid further actions.